#GCPJOURNEY, Certificates Create Purpose

 Studying regularly is worth it

 Over the years, I have completed several different certifications in various subject areas: Sun Microsystems, Oracle, AWS, and GCP.
 In all of these, your own passion and desire to learn is decisive.
 The previous certifications always provide a basis for the next one, so reading becomes easier over time.
-For example, if you have completed AWS Architect certifications, you can use them to work on the corresponding GCP certifications.
+For example, if you have completed AWS Architect certifications, you can use them to work on the corresponding Google Cloud certifications.
 The technologies are different, but there is little difference in architecture because cloud-native architecture is not cloud-dependent.

 The most important thing I’ve learned: Study regularly and one thing at a time.